alexandermentormate/lamp-docker-k8s/README.md

 ## Kubernetes (**k8s**)

-- Basic local deployment `kubernetes_basics/` -> README.md
+- Basic local deployment for the step-by-step guide `kubernetes_basics/` -> README.md
-- Microservice based deployment `kubernetes/` -> README.md
+- Microservice based deployment for the existing prod codebase `kubernetes/` -> README.md

 ## Helm (this example is only for kubernetes_basics)